Boxelder Bug Facts

 Boxelder Bugs In The Home & The Apartment

-Boxelder bugs become pests in the fall when they enter your house to hibernate.
-Also, on warm days throughout the winter and early spring, the insects become active.
+Keep boxelder bugs out of your house in the fall before they enter your house to hibernate.
+On warm days throughout the winter and early spring, the insects become active.
 Then you may see boxelder bugs crawling around in your living space.

 Frequently Asked Questions About Western Pine-Seed Bugs